Microsoft/MCW-Big-Compute/README.md

 ### Workshop

-In this workshop, you will setup and configure a scale-out media processing architecture using Azure Batch.
+In this workshop, you will set up and configure a scale-out media processing architecture using Azure Batch.
 You'll discover how to use High Performance Computing (scale out compute, embarrassingly parallel processing) techniques without having to write a lot of code, and learn how these tasks can be accomplished declaratively.

 At the end of this workshop, you will have a deeper understanding of how to use the core capabilities of Azure Batch, understand how to author Custom Pool and Job templates, work with Job input and output files, author Batch auto-scale formulas, leverage Batch Explorer and the Azure Portal for management and monitoring, and use Marketplace applications to simplify common big compute tasks, such as 3D rendering.